substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/create-kitties.md

 In doing so, you've given your pallet access to Substrate's [`Hash`][hash-rustdocs] type which will be the type for your Kitty ID and DNA.

 :::tip Your turn!
-Now that you know the different types your Kitty struct requires, start writing the `Kitty` struct.
+Now that you know the different types your `Kitty` struct will require, start writing it!

 **HINT**: it will take `Hash`, `Balance` and `Gender` as its types.
 Have a look at [this how-to guide](../../pallet-design/storage-value-struct) in case you get stuck.